dotkernel/dot-rbac-guard/README.md

         //register custom guards providers here
         'guards_provider_manager' => [],

-        //define which guards provider to use, along with its configuration
+        //define which guard provider to use, along with its configuration
-        //the guards provider should know how to build a list of GuardInterfaces based on its configuration 'guards_provider' => [
+        //the guard provider should know how to build a list of GuardInterfaces based on its configuration 'guards_provider' => [
             'type' => 'ArrayGuards',
             'options' => [